tscizzle/Blokus/README.md

   flipped: false, // (optional) whether or not to horizontally reflect the piece
   rotations: 3, // (optional) how many times to rotate the piece counterclockwise
-  position: {row: 0, col: 0}, // the board cell where the top left cell of the piece's 'shape' goes });
+  position: {row: 0, col: 0}, // the board cell where the top left cell of the piece's 'shape' goes
+  probe: false, // (optional) if true then still check the move's validity but don't perform the move });

 // the 'shape' may have extra padding ('O's that aren't really necessary)